larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 I think it took six positions
 so that that represents the.
 (48:01)
 Is 6.
-Inputs of the Norman at 6 different positions of the arm, and then it solves equations, stab Lish transformations.
+Inputs of the gnomon at 6 different positions of the arm, and then it solves equations, stab Lish transformations.
-OK, now there it is putting the Naumann back in place and it's if it works, it's able to do that without assistance.
+OK, now there it is putting the gnomon back in place and it's if it works, it's able to do that without assistance.
 It can just sort of put it back up there.